Conditions of study for visiting students or researchers

 Cost of tuition

-The cost of tuition for fee-paying visiting students in our Short Study Visit Programme is currently 2 500 EUR per semester.
-Where a visit lasts less than a whole semester, only a fraction of the fee is payable.
+The cost of tuition for fee-paying visiting students in our Short Study Visit Programme is currently 2500 EUR per semester.
+The current discounted fee for visiting scholars to do research at our faculty is 1000 EUR per semester.
 Please note that these prices apply only to the programme of Short Study Visits at the Faculty of Social Sciences, and that they cover only the cost of tuition and examinations.
 Students are responsible for paying their own living expenses (food, lodging, etc.) Although we do not have any immediate plans to raise school fees, we reserve the right to increase prices in future, in response to rising overheads.

 Students who have received a government scholarship under the terms of one of the Czech Republic's international cultural agreements, and visiting students who are attending Charles University under the terms of SOCRATES, CEEPUS or a bilateral university exchange agreement are welcome to attend individual classes from our degree programmes.
 However, they cannot enrol as degree students without paying school fees.